yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_create_tablespace.md

 ### *tablespace_option*

 - Can be one of [`replica_placement`].
-- Use `replica_placement` to specify the number of replicas stored in specific zones,regions or clouds.
+- Use `replica_placement` to specify the number of replicas stored in specific zones, regions, or clouds.

 ## Examples